The frustrations of the Jets' Garrett Wilson, a top receiver on a not-so-top offense

 Saleh is not worried about Wilson figuring out that balance.

-“He is a competitive young man,” the coach said.
+“He is a competitive young man,” he said.
 “He’s a tremendous young man, and he’s a fierce competitor.
 He just wants to help.
 He just wants to be a part of it.
 It doesn’t come from a selfish, I-need-mine mentality.

 “He just wants to help.
 So you can deal with that and just continue to work with him.
 He’s going to continue to challenge everybody to get him the opportunities he needs to help.
 Then, obviously, as coaches, it’s our job to find ways to get him the ball.”

-Notes & Quotes: OT Billy Turner had surgery to repair a broken finger and is out this week.
+Notes & quotes: OT Billy Turner had surgery to repair a broken finger and is out this week.
 OT Duane Brown is another week away from being activated, according to Saleh . . .
 WR Randall Cobb was a healthy scratch last week, which Saleh said mostly was driven by special teams needs.
-He admitted it was a difficult conversation to have for a player of Cobb’s stature.
+He admitted it was a difficult conversation to have with a player of Cobb’s stature.
 “His story definitely is not over here with this team,” Saleh said . . .
-Raiders DE Maxx Crosby has drawn rave reviews around the Jets locker room.
-Asked what he sees from the Las Vegas defense, RB Breece Hall said, simply, “Number 98.”
+Raiders DE Maxx Crosby has drawn rave reviews around the Jets’ locker room.
+Asked what he sees from the Las Vegas defense, RB Breece Hall said, simply, “No. 98.”